LimingXuM3/BH2I-GAN/README.md

   1. Download pre-trained models from [BaiduNetdisk](https://pan.baidu.com/s/1z8lhFlAr3_YthTrNywMNtw). password: amwa.

-  2. Download partial test samples from [BaiduNetdisk](https://pan.baidu.com/s/1z8lhFlAr3_YthTrNywMNtw), then put all this data into corresponding dir and extract compressed files.
+  2. Download test samples from [BaiduNetdisk](https://pan.baidu.com/s/1z8lhFlAr3_YthTrNywMNtw), then put all this data into corresponding dir and extract compressed files.

   3. Copy the model into your dir